CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 ## Task 5: View SQL MI resource and SQL MI logs in Azure portal.

-Now that we have the database created, let us upload some metrics, usages, and logs to the Azure Portal and view SQLMI Resource in the Azure portal.
+Now that we have the SQLMI created, let us upload some metrics, usages, and logs to the Azure Portal and view SQLMI Resource in the Azure portal.

 1. Navigate back to the **command prompt** window.